 You must immediately stop working if you have a job.

 It is important that you make plans to leave the UK as soon as possible and before the end of the 60-day period.
 Remaining in the UK beyond this date could result in serious restrictions being placed on future visa applications to the UK.

 Students who are placed in Academic Suspension are required to pay a registration fee of £75.
 It is important that you complete your registration as this will ensure you continue to have access to online services such as MyPlace during your period of suspension.
 Failure to complete online registration while in Voluntary or Academic suspension may lead to permanent withdrawal from your course.

 When will I return to my studies?

 Returning to the UK to take my resit exams

-It is likely that your will be required to return to the UK to take your resit exams and will need to apply for a Short Term Study Visa (STSV) to re-enter the UK.
-To make the STSV application, you must request a Short Term Study letter directly from your academic department.
+If you need to return to the UK to take your resit exams you can apply for a Visitor Visa to re-enter the UK.
+To make the Visitor Visa application, you must request a Visit Study letter directly from your academic department.

 Returning to full-time study

-If you successfully pass your exams, and an exam board decide you can proceed to the next year of your course, you will need a new CAS to make a Tier 4 visa application in your home country.
-You should email our Visa Compliance Team in this regard.
+If you successfully pass your exams, and an exam board decides you can proceed to the next year of your course, you will need a new CAS to make a Student Route application from your home country.

 For more information please see https://www.strath.ac.uk/studywithus/internationalstudents/beforeyouarrive/visasimmigration/studentvisaguidance-intheuk/